sumn2u/learn-javascript/en/numbers/README.md

 let b = 10;
 ```

-Or from the value of another variable:
+Or, from the value of another variable:

 ```javascript
 let a = 2;